-These consolidated financial statements were approved by the Company's Board of Directors on August 24, 2017.
+These consolidated financial statements were approved by the Company's Board of Directors on February 28, 2018.

-Principles of Consolidation
+Principles of consolidation

-These consolidated financial statements comprise the financial statements of Anaconda Mining Inc. and its wholly-owned subsidiaries Orex Exploration Inc. (Canada), Colorado Minerals Inc. (Canada), and Inversiones La Veta Limitada and Inversiones La Veta Holding SpA (jointly "La Veta"), limited liability companies based in Chile.
+These consolidated financial statements comprise the financial statements of Anaconda Mining Inc. and its wholly-owned subsidiaries Orex Exploration Inc. (Canada), Colorado Minerals Inc. (Canada), and Inversiones La Veta Limitada and Inversiones La Veta Holding SpA (jointly "La Veta").
 The business and mineral properties of La Veta were sold during fiscal 2012.
-In fiscal 2017, the Company re-evaluated its reportable operating segments and no longer reports on its interest on its Chilean subsidiaries.